 Outdoor Kitchen Space

 Sometimes it’s just too hot in the kitchen to work.
 We have a makeshift outdoor canning kitchen that saves me from being in front of a hot stove all day when preserving food on hot days.
 It has a large table, portable propane burners, and a nearby watering station.
 We are thinking about screening this area in to keep the bugs out, and we’d like to eventually build a fully functional outdoor kitchen but for now this serves us well.

-The homestead kitchen is a busy place.
-With some careful planning and organisation along with the correct tools, you can run an efficient and organized kitchen that is functional but also enjoyable to spend time in
+A homestead kitchen is a busy place.
+With some careful planning and organization along with the correct tools, you can run an efficient and organized kitchen that is functional but also enjoyable to spend time in